udecode/plate/packages/reset-node/README.md

 # Plate reset node plugin

-This package implements reset node plugin for Plate.
+This package implements the reset node plugin for Plate.

 ## Documentation